kiranma72/abdm-docs/content/2-sharing-health-records/save-phr-address/scanning-hip-qr.md

 **Request:** POST

 **Parameters:**

 - Authorization: Access token which was issued after successful login with gateway auth server.

 Type: string (header)

-- X-CM-ID: Suffix of the consent manager to which the request was intended.
+- X-HIP-ID : Identifier of the health information provider to which the request was intended.

 Type: string (header)

 **Body:**
 ```json